Fourier Extension Based on Weighted Generalized Inverse: Numerical realization based on uniform sampling

+In principle, the weight function $h_r$ may be chosen directly according to \eqref{regu1} or \eqref{regu2}, reflecting the assumed smoothness of the target function.
+However, for highly oscillatory functions, the corresponding constant $E$ in the smoothness condition \eqref{smoothcondition} can become excessively large, which deteriorates the practical approximation accuracy predicted by the theoretical bounds.

+To mitigate this issue, we adopt a modified, $N$-dependent weight function $h_{r,N}$ that moderates the growth rate of $h_r$ at high frequencies:

+Here, the parameter $C_{r,N}$ controls the effective growth rate of the weight function and thus balances regularization strength and approximation fidelity.
+In this work, $C_{r,N}$ is chosen such that

+which ensures that moderate frequencies are weakly regularized while excessive penalization of high-frequency components is avoided.

-We still use $f(t)=\exp(\text{i}\pi\omega t)$ to test the algorithm.
-Figure \ref{fig4} shows the results of the approximation error against the parameter $T$ when other parameters have different values.
-Three distinct regions are visible in all graphs in Fig. \ref{fig4}: \begin{itemize} \item Region $I_1:=\{T:1<T<{T}_{1}\}$, where the error decreases rapidly to the machine accuracy as $T$ increases. \item Region $I_2:=\{T:{T}_{1}<T<{T}_{2}\}$, where the error is maintained close to the machine accuracy. \item Region $I_3:=\{T>{T}_{2}\}$, where the error rebounds, and the increase in $T$ will cause the error to increase instead. \end{itemize}
+To investigate the influence of the extension parameter $T$, we test the algorithm using the model function $f(t)=\exp(\mathrm{i}\pi\omega t)$.
+Figure~\ref{fig4} presents the approximation error as a function of $T$ for different choices of $\omega$, $\gamma$, and $p$.
+Three distinct regions can be observed: \begin{itemize} \item Region $I_1:=\{T:1<T<T_1\}$, where the error rapidly decreases to machine precision as $T$ increases; \item Region $I_2:=\{T:T_1<T<T_2\}$, where the error remains close to machine precision; \item Region $I_3:=\{T>T_2\}$, where the error increases as $T$ grows. \end{itemize}